Why CPAP Therapy Can Change Your Life

 - 3-6 months: Blood pressure often drops measurably.
 Insulin sensitivity improves.
 The cardiovascular stress from years of oxygen deprivation begins to reverse.

 The most common reasons are discomfort, mask fit issues, and feeling like "it's not worth the hassle."
+Small comfort accessories like mask liners, chin straps, and humidifier upgrades can make a real difference.
 Many people don't realize how much damage untreated sleep apnea is doing because the effects are gradual and invisible.

 Every hour of CPAP use matters.
 Research shows a clear dose-response relationship: